jwplayer/applicaster-docs/series.md

    * seriesId= `id`

 ### Zapp setup
-For the zapp set up of a series without tabs use a playlist with a series item that uses series management
+For the zapp set up of a series **without tabs** use a playlist with a series item that uses series management
-Type mapping: `series` to connect to your series screen in zapp
+- Type mapping: `series` to connect to your series screen in zapp
+- You can then create a rail for each season by using the season numbers 1-20 (or a high number that is more than the max amount of seasons!) and use the season numbering to address the season in the feed (rather than the season ID) eg: https://zapp-706-jw-player-demo.web.app/jw/series/{{seriesid}}/seasons/1/episodes

-For the zapp set up of a series with tabs use a playlist with a series item that user series management
+For the zapp set up of a series **with tabs** use a playlist with a series item that user series management
 Type mapping: `series` to connect to your tabs season screen in zapp
 Type mapping: `season` to connect to the screen to display the episode list within a season tab
 (Ask your Applicaster CSM how to create a tabbed series screen)